BerenMillidge/BerenMillidge.github.io/_posts/2023-02-19-validator-models-simple-approach-detecting-goodhearting.md

 ---
-title: Validator models.
-A simple approach to detecting and counteracting goodhearting
+title: Validator models\: A simple approach to detecting and counteracting goodhearting
 layout: post
 ---